fgronqvist/zipperzapper/documentation/week_report.md

 * Application structure
 * Application library work with Java.Util.Zip package.
 My first couple of attempts using java.util.deflate/inflate resulted in "garbled" deflated files when the inputfile was over the buffer size.
 I just could not get the FileInputStream and FileOutputStream to create a deflated file that was identical to the inflated one.
 These never made it into the repo.
+* Documentation

+Things done week 3

-* Own HashMap implementation added
+* Own HashMap implementation added.
+* Zipper compression added but not working as expected.
-* Unit tests created
+* Unit tests expanded.
 * Documentation

 ## Hours worked